henperi/safescrow-bend/README.md

 - Step 4.
 Run `\q` to quit the psql terminal.

 - Step 5.
-Run `psql postgres -U safescrow_admin` to login back to psql as safescrow_admin.
+Run `psql postgres safescrow_admin` to login back to psql as safescrow_admin.

 - Step 6.
 Enter the password for the safescrow_admin, i.e `safescrow_password`.